Ria424/developers-animatesdk-docs/Library_object/Library_summary.md

 ## Description

 The Library object represents the Library panel.
-It is a property of the Document object (see [Document.library](../Document_object/Document98.md)) and can be accessed by `fl.getDocumentDOM().library`.
+It is a property of the Document object and can be accessed by [Document.library](../Document_object/Document98.md).

 The Library object contains an array of items of different types, including symbols, bitmaps, sounds, and video.